antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 Portable Apps
 -------------

-Portable applications are the default type in .NET Core.
+Portable applications are the default application type in .NET Core.
 They require .NET Core to be installed on the targeted machine in order for them to run.
 This means that your application is portable between installations of .NET Core, including on multiple OSes.

 This type of application will only carry its own code and dependencies that are outside of .NET Core libraries.
 As long as .NET Core is installed on a given machine, the app will typically work.
 You do not need to decide upfront which OSes your app will run on.

 Self-contained Apps
 -------------------

-Self-contained applications contain all of their app dependencies, including the .NET Core runtime, as the application.
+Self-contained applications contain all of their app dependencies, including the .NET Core runtime, as part of the application.
 This makes the app larger, but also makes it capable of running on any .NET Core supported platforms with the correct native dependencies, whether it has .NET Core installed or not.
 This makes it that much easier to deploy to the target machine, since you only deploy your application.

 Since the application carries the runtime, you need to make an explicit choice which platforms your application needs to run on.
 For instance, if you publish a self-contained application for Windows 10, that same application will not work on OS X or Linux and vice versa.
 Of course, you can add or remove platforms during development at any given time.